LDShadowLord/UnraidTraefikScript/Docs/Development.md

 If a PR is submitted with drastically different code styling then i'll either request it be brought into compliance or do a manual merge and change it myself.

 ## Nodes
-A Node is comprised of several parts, some of which are optional.
+A Node is comprised of several parts.
 Once a Node has been created and fulfills the criteria below, the script will automatically identify it and offer it to users to add to the injection function.
-* Template File in *Nodes/* folder
+* Template File in *nodes/* folder
 * Variable Entry in *jinja.json*
-* Attribution in *Nodes/.credits.md*
+* Attribution in *docs/credits.md*

 ### Template File
 The template files are the files that the script uses to generate the final output and as such must be valid HTML so they can be injected into the page.

-Each template file is named in Capital_Case with underscores to seperate words, and suffixed with the *.html* extension.
-It should only be prefixed with a *.* if it cannot be used, as the script will not load anything prefixed with a dot.
+Each template file is named in lowercase with underscores to seperate words in a descriptive way, and suffixed with the *.html* extension.
+It should only be suffixed with a *.html* if it is availabke, as the script will not load anything that does not have a .html extension.

+The script name (with the underscores replace with spaces) is offered to the user to choose from.
+The name must tell the user what the node does so it can be applied.

-An example of a template file, with full comments, is available at *Nodes/.example.html*.
+An example of a template file, with full comments, is available at *docs/example.html*.

 ### Jinja.json
 This project uses Jinja-Style Formatting (But not the Jinja Engine itself) to display variables in a clean and clear manner.
-You can see all of the variable names in use in *jinja.json* along with the description of that variable.
+You can see all of the variable names in use in *nodes/jinja.json* along with the description of that variable.
 If you add any of your own variables when creating your own Nodes, it must be added to *jinja.json* so that the script automatically picks it up.

 An example JSON entry is below: